dxos/dxos/docs/docs/specs/v0/composer-2.md

 - `HaloButton` binds to nothing (no explicit data context) and invokes the shell when clicked.

 n.b.: One could say `HaloButton` binds to a HALO Identity, but that would be the case for an `Avatar` orb component or similar, the `HaloButton` component is parameterless and always calls `useIdentity` internally without requiring data context from the parent, making it trivial to use in any application.

+## Things to think about:

+- how to do paging of large result sets
+- how to detect circular / infinite trees and deal with them
+- how to expand `getNodes` lazily / in a timely manner without losing too much fidelity in the Tree

 ## Appendix - other types